-- We are developing new marketing programs and enhancing existing programs to communicate the value of our products as well as our unique position of having both a real world and virtual world experience.
-Accordingly, we are refining our communication strategies and reallocating our marketing spending to match changing consumer shopping patterns and to lengthen the time of key promotions. - We are leveraging Buildabearville.com to drive traffic to our stores and to increase brand engagement and brand loyalty through increased awareness and conversion. - Implementing cost reduction plans now expected to result in \$18 million in annualized pre-tax savings in 2009, up from a previous plan for \$15 million in savings. - Slowing new store growth in 2009 to one new store, down from 25 new stores in 2008, which allows us to refocus on our business and align all operations around our goals of new guest acquisition and guest retention aimed at improving our comparable stores sales performance.
+- We are developing new marketing programs and enhancing existing programs to communicate the value of our products and placing more emphasis on promotions and traffic driving initiatives versus general brand building messaging.
+Accordingly, we are refining our communication strategies and reallocating our marketing spending to match changing consumer shopping patterns, to introduce new guests to our concept, and to lengthen the time of key promotions. - We are leveraging Buildabearville.com to drive traffic to our stores and to increase brand engagement and brand loyalty through increased awareness and conversion. - We are implementing cost reduction plans that are now expected to result in \$20 million in annualized pre-tax savings in 2009, up from a previous plan for \$18 million in savings.

+• We are slowing new store growth in 2009 to one new store, down from 25 new stores in 2008, which allows us to refocus on our business and align all operations around our goals of new guest acquisition and guest retention aimed at improving our comparable stores sales performance.